FBakkensen/github_copilot_instructions/SharedGuidelines/Configuration/ai-assistant-guidelines.md

----
-applyTo: '**/*.al'
----
-# AI Assistant Guidelines for AL Development
+﻿# AI Assistant Guidelines for AL Development

 ## Code Quality and Standards